cloudvy/cloudvy/README.md

 - 👋 Hi, I’m @cloudvy
-- 👀 I’m interested in coding, gamedeveloping.
+- 👀 I’m interested in coding, gamedeveloping, learning languages and travelling.
-- 🌱 I’m currently learning C++ OOP, UE5, DS&A
+- 🌱 I’m currently learning C++, UE5, DS&A
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: contact me on GitHub, discord: cloudvy#1133

 <!---
 cloudvy/cloudvy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.